Installing Puppet agent: Linux

 PATH, such as your

-For more information, see details about files and directories moved in Puppet 4.
+For more information, see details about file and directory locations.

 puppet-agentpackage on your Puppet agent nodes using the command appropriate to your system: